Monday, December 30, 2024

 Why MariaDB is better than MySQL?

-As we have already mentioned, the MariaDB shows faster speed and better performance than MySQL.
+As we have already mentioned, MariaDB shows faster speed and better performance than MySQL.
 If you’re looking for a high-performance RDBMS, MariaDB is a good choice.
 The biggest advantage of MariaDB is that it is open-source and free.
 In contrast, MySQL code is not fully open, only part of it is publicly available for review and contributions.
 MariaDB continues to develop, innovate and release significantly faster than MySQL, which makes it better in terms of user orientation than MySQL.
 MariaDB also managed to achieve a quantum leap by introducing support for data warehousing/analytics and distributed SQL.

 For more information on how to use MariaDB, please refer to our MariaDB tutorial.